juanchok12/Concentration-of-Banking/README.md

 ![HTML to CSV to DF](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/a4d7549b-a649-4b3c-b6da-bbbd2312dd91)

-**b) Animated pie chart**: I used the [SJ Visualizer](https://github.com/SjoerdTilmans/sjvisualizer) package to display the changes in the percentage dominance of the consolidated assets of the biggest 7 banks.
+**b) Animated pie chart**: I used the [SJ Visualizer](https://github.com/SjoerdTilmans/sjvisualizer) package to display the changes in the percentage dominance of the consolidated assets of the biggest 7 banks (based on consolidated assets).

 https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/28c33417-e0b7-4aa0-8b78-53cbbcda23b8

-**c) Interactive line plots**: I used Plotly's line plots to observe the two decate trend in the accumulation of consolidated assets between the biggest 7 banks in the magnitude of their dollar value.
-I also grouped the 7 biggest banks into a group and the rest of the banks to compare their consolidated assets (second GIF).
+**c) Interactive line plots**: I used Plotly's line plots to observe the two decade trend in the accumulation of consolidated assets between the biggest 7 banks in the magnitude of their dollar value.
+I also grouped all the large commercial banks into one group and the 7 biggest banks into another group to compare their consolidated assets over time (second GIF).
 ![Line Plot GIF](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/ccdb13ed-5eed-4155-8c9f-06b2ef443bca)

 ![Two Line Plot GIF](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/16e11ec1-5cc3-40c4-8e8b-1f6cece471b7)